btcsuite/btcwallet/rpc/documentation/api.md

 **Stability:** Unstable: It is unknown if the consensus RPC client will remain used after the project gains SPV support.

+___

+#### `DiscoverAddresses`

+The `DiscoverAddresses` method performs BIP0044 address discovery for the wallet with optional account discovery using the loaded consensus RPC server (required for querying for known used addresses).
+Account discovery requires the wallet to be unlocked in order to derive account hardened extended pubkeys, and thus the private passphrase must be passed as a parameter when performing this action.
+Account discovery is typically only required when reseeding a wallet.

+**Request:** `DiscoverAddressesRequest`

+- `bool discover_accounts`: In addition to syncing addresses for already derived accounts, also look ahead for other used accounts.

+- `bytes private_passphrase`: The private passphrase to unlock the wallet when account discovery is enabled.

+**Response:** `DiscoverAddressesResponse`

+**Expected Errors:**

+- `FailedPrecondition`: The wallet or consensus RPC server has not been opened.

+- `InvalidArgument`: A zero length passphrase passphrase was specified when account discovery was enabled, or the passphrase was incorrect.

+**Stability:** Unstable

+___

+#### `SubscribeToBlockNotifications`

+The `SubscribeToBlockNotifications` method associates the wallet with the consensus RPC server, subscribes the wallet for attached block and chain switch notifications, and causes the wallet to process these notifications in the background.

+**Request:** `SubscribeToBlockNotificationsRequest`

+**Response:** `SubscribeToBlockNotificationsResponse`

+**Expected Errors:**

+- `FailedPrecondition`: The wallet or consensus RPC server has not been opened.

+**Stability:** Unstable

+___

+#### `FetchHeaders`

+The `FetchHeaders` method fetches main chain block headers from the opened consensus server client.
+The response includes the hash and height of the first new block added to the main chain, if any.
+This is the block that a rescan should begin at.

+**Request:** `FetchHeadersRequest`

+**Response:** `FetchHeadersResponse`

+- `uint32 fetched_headers_count`: The number of new headers attached to the main chain.

+- `bytes first_new_block_hash`: The hash of the first new block added to the main chain.
+Only non-null when `fetched_headers_count` is not zero.

+- `int32 first_new_block_height`: The height of the first new block added to the main chain.
+Only non-zero when `fetched_headers_count` is not zero.

+**Expected errors:**

+- `FailedPrecondition`: The wallet or consensus RPC server has not been opened.

+**Stability:** Unstable

 ## `WalletService`